Bhumika2/Pygmy/README.md

 8. Run run.sh with appropriate parameters as stated above

-9. Check logs in the microservice/logs folder for server logs and in Client_*.log for client logs.
+9. Check logs in the (microservice)/logs folder for server logs and in client/logs for client logs.